IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step05.md

 import Execute from "components/Execute.svelte";
 </script>

-We have previously **cut** the second column from the `SAOUHSC.bed` file and **sorted** the subsequent stream.
-We could have written the two intructions on the same line using the `;` operator:
+We have previously used the `cut` command to extract the second column from the `SAOUHSC.bed` the  `sort`to order the subsequent stream.
+We could have written both intructions on the same line using the `;` operator:

 ```
 cut -f 2 SAOUHSC.bed > SAOUHSC_c2.bed; sort -u SAOUHSC_c2.bed > SAOUHSC_c2_uniq.bed
 ```

-However this solution still requires to create an **intermediate file** (`SAOUHSC_c2.bed`) to perform both operations.
+However this solution still requires to create an **intermediate file** (`SAOUHSC_c2.bed`) to perform the two operations.

 This is where another extremely important redirection operator comes into play: the `|` **pipe**.
 This operator can be used to transmit the text stream from one command to another, avoiding the creation of intermediate files.
 By default, the pipe pass the **stdout of one command to the stdin** of the following one.

 <img src="/data/linux_basics_session04/stream_pipe.png" style="max-width:100%" alt="pipe organisation">

-So we may rewrite the previous set of instructions into the following which indicates that `sort` no more reads **stdin** from a file but from the result/stream of the `cut` command.
+We can rewrite the previous set of instructions to state that the `sort` command no longer takes ots input from a file, but rather from the output result/stream of the cut command.

 ```
 cut -f 2 SAOUHSC.bed | sort -u > SAOUHSC_c2_uniq.bed
 ```

-In the same way we can also send the result of the `sort` command to the `wc` to get the expected result onto the screen whithout any need to create two intermediate files.
+In the same way we can also send the result of the `sort` command to the `wc` to get the expected result onto the screen whitout any need to create two intermediate files.

 ```
 cut -f 2 SAOUHSC.bed | sort -u | wc -l